bobzwik/Quadcopter_SimCon/README.md

 ### Control
 There are currently 3 controllers coded in this project.
 One to control XYZ positions, one to control XY velocities and Z position, and one to control XYZ velocities.
 In all 3 current controllers, it is also possible to set a Yaw angle (heading) setpoint.
 There are plans to add more ways of controlling the quadcopter.

 The control algorithm is strongly inspired by the PX4 multicopter control algorithm.
 It is a cascade controller, where the position error (difference between the desired position and the current position) generates a velocity setpoint, the velocity error then creates a desired thrust magnitude and orientation, which is then interpreted as a desired rotation (expressed as a quaternion).
 The quaternion error then generates angular rate setpoints, which then creates desired moments.
+The states are controlled using a PID control.
+Position and Attitude control uses a simple Proportional (P) gain, while Velocity and Rate uses Proportional and Derivative (D) gains.

+The main difference between this control algorithm and the PX4's, is that this code doesn't have integral (I) gain for the velocity and angular rate controllers (yet).
+There is no need for it yet since wind isn't modeled in the simulation and hover thrust is perfectly known.

 The mixer (not based from PX4) allows to find the exact RPM of each motor given the desired thrust magnitude and desired moments.

-The main difference between this control algorithm and the PX4's, is that this code doesn't have integral gain for the velocity and angular rate controllers (yet).
-There is no need for it yet since wind isn't modeled in the simulation and hover thrust is perfectly known.

 ### Useful links
 * [PX4 "Position and Velocity Control" Source Code](https://github.com/PX4/Firmware/blob/master/src/modules/mc_pos_control/PositionControl.cpp)